Big Data

 Answer:

-Apache Pig is a high-level scripting platform for analyzing large datasets.
-It uses Pig Latin, which is easier than writing MapReduce programs.
+Pig is a high-level scripting platform for processing and analyzing large datasets.
+Uses Pig Latin language and compiles scripts into MapReduce jobs.

 14. What is HBase?